Read or Die: Manga

-The Read or Die manga series was written by Hideyuki Kurata, illustrated by Shutaro Yamada, and published in Shueisha's Ultra Jump from 2000 to 2005.
+The Read or Die manga series was written by Hideyuki Kurata, illustrated by Shutaro Yamada, and published in Shueisha's Ultra Jump from December 18, 1999 (January 2000 issue) to May 18, 2002 (June 2002 issue).
 It was later collected into four bound volumes by Shueisha and later licensed for translation and release in North America by Viz Media.

 Volume list

 OVA

-Based on the Read or Die manga series, the film was directed by Koji Masunari and released in early 2001 in Japan by Studio Deen in early 2001 and outside Japan by Manga Entertainment in 2003.
-The story, featuring main characters such as Yomiko Readman and Joker, is a continuation of the Read or Die storyline, taking place a few years after the events of the manga.
+Based on the characters of the Read or Die light novels and manga, the OVA series was directed by Koji Masunari and animated by Studio Deen.
+It was released from 2001 to 2002 in Japan, and was distributed outside Japan in 2003 by Manga Entertainment.
+Although the story features established characters such as Yomiko Readman and Joker, it is not a continuation of the Read or Die storyline detailed in either the novels or the manga.

+Anime

-AnimeR.O.D the TV is a 26-episode anime television sequel to the Read or Die OVA, animated by J.C.Staff and produced by Aniplex, directed by Koji Masunari and scripted by Hideyuki Kurata, about the adventures of three paper-manipulating sisters, Michelle, Maggie and Anita, who become the bodyguards of Nenene Sumiregawa.
+R.O.D the TV is a 26-episode anime television sequel to the Read or Die OVA, animated by J.C.Staff and produced by Aniplex, directed by Koji Masunari and scripted by Hideyuki Kurata, about the adventures of three paper-manipulating sisters, Michelle, Maggie and Anita, who become the bodyguards of Nenene Sumiregawa.
 Its official title of R.O.D -THE TV- is a catch-all acronym referring to the inclusion of characters from both the Read or Die novels, manga and OVA and the Read or Dream manga, which revolves solely around the Paper Sisters.

+R.O.D Official Archive

+In 2010, to commemorate the Blu-ray release of the anime, Udon Entertainment released an official guide book of the series, featuring promotional artwork, detailed profiles of the characters, episode summaries and staff commentaries breaking down story elements from both the anime version and backstories that are more relevant in the novels (such as Yomiko's lover, Donnie), an interview with the staff and a detailed timeline of the R.O.D universe with the publication dates of each work, including descriptions of arcs that either crossover into the anime or are self-contained.
+An English translation was published in 2013.Brothers, David (January 24, 2013). " 'R.O.D Read Or Die Official Archive' Is The Best Kind of Fan-Service (Preview)".
+Comics Alliance.
+Retrieved May 3, 2025.